NPDUIS Research Agenda

 The top new drugs launched in Canadian and international markets are featured in this PMPRB publication that explores market entry dynamics from the perspective of availability, sales, launch sequence, market penetration, and price comparisons.
 This information supports policy makers and other stakeholders in anticipating the availability of new drug therapies and their associated cost pressures based on international experience.

 This series provides detailed information on specific therapeutic market segments of importance to Canadians.
 These targeted analyses are designed to inform policy discussions, aid in evidence-based decision making, and provide Canadians with a more comprehensive view of issues pertaining to pharmaceutical drug pricing and utilization in Canada and internationally.

-The first report in this series explores the market impact of biologic disease-modifying antirheumatic drugs (DMARDs).
-It highlights the uptake in utilization, market shares, pricing, and treatment costs; describes the drug portfolio of the manufacturers operating in this space; and identifies opportunities for potential cost savings informed by international and domestic market trends.
+The first report in this series explored the market impact of biologic disease-modifying antirheumatic drugs (DMARDs).
+Potential topics for future reports include newer drugs used in the treatment of multiple sclerosis, type 2 diabetes and age-related macular degeneration.
+These analyses will highlight the uptake in utilization, market shares, pricing and treatment costs, and identify opportunities for potential cost savings.

 This series monitors and reports on the latest developments in generic drug pricing and markets in Canada and compares them with those of other industrialized countries.
-It takes a comprehensive approach, covering a broad array of drugs and countries, and analyzes the issue of generic pricing in Canada from various angles, including reference brand-name prices, international generic prices, and market segmentation.
+It analyzes the issue of generic pricing in Canada from various angles, including reference brand-name prices, international generic prices, and market segmentation.